 - (1) A match shall be played by two teams, each consisting of not more than eleven players, one of whom shall be the goalkeeper. - (2) Substitutes may be used in any match played under the rules of an official competition at FIFA, Confederation or National Association level, subject to the following conditions: - (a) that the authority of the international association(s) or national association(s) concerned, has been obtained, - (b) that, subject to the restriction contained in the following paragraph (c) the rules of a competition shall state how many, if any, substitutes may be used, and - (c) that a team shall not be permitted to use more than two substitutes in any match. - (3) Substitutes may be used in any other match, provided that the two teams concerned reach agreement on a maximum number, not exceeding five, and that the terms of such agreement are intimated to the Referee, before the match.
-If the Referee is not informed, or if the teams fail to reach agreement, no more than two substitutes shall be permitted. - (4) Any of the other players may change places with the goalkeeper, provided that the Referee is informed before the change is made, and provided also, that the change is made during a stoppage in the game. - (5) When a goalkeeper or any other player is to be replaced by a substitute, the following conditions shall be observed: - (a) the Referee shall be informed of the proposed substitution, before it is made, - (b) the substitute shall not enter the field of play until the player he is replacing has left, and then only after having received a signal from the Referee. - (c) he shall enter the field during a stoppage in the game, and at the half-way line.
+If the Referee is not informed, or if the teams fail to reach agreement, no more than two substitutes shall be permitted. - (4) Any of the other players may change places with the goalkeeper, provided that the Referee is informed before the change is made, and provided also, that the change is made during a stoppage of the game. - (5) When a goalkeeper or any other player is to be replaced by a substitute, the following conditions shall be observed: - (a) the Referee shall be informed of the proposed substitution, before it is made, - (b) the substitute shall not enter the field of play until the player he is replacing has left, and then only after having received a signal from the Referee. - (c) he shall enter the field during a stoppage in the game, and at the half-way line. - (d) A player who has been replaced shall not take any further part in the game. - (e) A substitute shall be subject to the authority and jurisdiction of the Referee whether called upon to play or not.